Şahin Bey

-Mehmed Said (1877, Gaziantep, Aleppo Vilayet – 28 March 1920), better known as Şahin Bey or Şahan Bey in the local Turkish dialect, was the commander of the Turkish revolutionaries that were stationed in the city of Gaziantep during the Turkish War of Independence.
+Mehmed Said (1877, Antep, Aleppo Vilayet – 28 March 1920), better known as Şahin Bey or Şahan Bey in the local Turkish dialect, was the commander of the Turkish revolutionaries that were stationed in the city of Gaziantep during the Turkish War of Independence.

 Early life and family

-Mehmed Said is commonly thought to be born in the Bostancı neighborhood of Gaziantep to a family of Turkish origin.
+Mehmed Said is commonly thought to be born in the Bostancı neighborhood of Antep to a family of Turkish origin.
 It is also claimed that he was actually born in the village Zilif (in modern-day al-Bab District, northwestern Syria) and belonged to the Turkmen Elbegli tribe.

 His parents were Abdullah and Ayyuş.
-Because his father passed away when he was very young, his maternal uncle brought him up.
+Because his father died when he was very young, his maternal uncle brought him up.
 In 1902, he married with his wife, Zeynep, and later had two children: Mehmet Hayri and Mehmet Sait.

 Ottoman Army Years

 Beginning in 1899, he started to take active roles at numerous battles for the Ottoman Empire.
 He was sent to Yemen to fight against the local imams that were trying to take the control of the region from the Ottomans.
 His efforts would help the Ottoman Empire to control Yemen until its dissolution after World War I.

 Later, he voluntarily went to Ottoman Tripolitania in 1911 to defend the Ottoman territories against the invading Italian forces.
 After a successful beginning for the Ottoman side, the Italo-Turkish War turned out to be an Italian victory in the end.
 An outcome that ended the Ottoman presence in the North Africa totally.
 Disappointed after the defeat, Şahin Bey returned to Istanbul and was sent to the Balkan front immediately.
 Another defeat was waiting for him there.
 Turks lost nearly all of their territories in Europe.

 Şahin Bey's return to the Western front would come after the Ottoman Empire entered the World War I on the side of the Central Powers.
 He was sent to Galicia to help the allies of the empire.
 He was later transferred to the Middle Eastern front of the war, specifically to Sinai in 1917.
 There he took part in the Sinai and Palestine Campaign which resulted with another defeat for the Ottoman-German alliance. Şahin Bey became a prisoner of war in the hands of the British forces.
 He was not released until 1919.

 When he returned in 1919 to his homeland, south-central Turkey, he became the representative of the Ottoman Army, with a duty to control the important road between Kilis and Gaziantep.
 There he saw the disadvantageous results of World War I.